 17.12 Samples must not be provided simply as an inducement to prescribe, supply, administer, recommend, buy or sell any medicine.
+Samples must not be given for the sole purpose of treating patients.

 Clause 17 Definition of Sample

 A sample is a small supply of a medicine provided to health professionals so that they may familiarise themselves with it and acquire experience in dealing with it.
 A sample of a medicine may be provided only to a health professional qualified to prescribe that particular medicine.